California State University, Fresno: University Student Union

-Student housing – University Courtyard

-Home to 1,100 students, University Courtyard consists of nine housing communities of both suite and community style living.
-Fresno State's classrooms, library, computer lab, student activities, athletic facilities, theater, Save Mart Center, Student Recreation Center and health center are all within walking distance of the residence halls.

-University Courtyard offers a computer lab and an outdoor swimming pool.
-The Courtyard has lighted parking, an electronic room and hall lock system, gated bicycle racks and campus escorts.
-During the fall and spring, all halls have live-in staff available 24 hours/7 days a week.

 Athletics

 Fresno State is a member of the NCAA Division I Mountain West Conference.
 The university's 22 varsity sports teams are known as the Bulldogs, and the school's colors are cardinal red and blue.
 Fresno State has made several runs at NCAA tournaments in basketball, football, soccer, tennis, baseball, softball, and volleyball.

-In 2017, Fresno State resurrected its wrestling program after an 11-year hiatus.
-Fresno State wrestling competes in the Big 12 Conference.
+In 2017, Fresno State resurrected its wrestling program after an 11-year hiatus. joining the Big 12 Conference.
+The Bulldogs added equestrianism, recognized as a women-only sport in the NCAA Emerging Sports for Women program, to their Big 12 membership in 2019.
+Fresno State dropped three sports at the end of the 2020–21 school year—women's lacrosse, men's tennis, and wrestling for a second time.
+The equestrian program remains in the Big 12.

 The Fresno State–San Diego State football rivalry is an American college football rivalry between the Fresno State Bulldogs football team of Fresno and San Diego State Aztecs football team of San Diego State University.
 The winner of the game receives the "Old Oil Can" trophy.

-The Bulldogs have earned the following NCAA Division I National Championships: